 PSW provides support, education, and advocacy for gay, lesbian, bi-sexual and transgendered students and their supporters.
 For additional information on Pride in Social Work at Temple University, contact Professor Bernie Newman at 215-204-1205.

 Underground Railroad – Temple Depot (URR)

 The URR works together with the Poor People’s Economic Human Rights Campaign focusing on direct actions, such as lobbying, advocacy, demonstrations, and support of grass-roots movements for social justice.

 Job Resources Bank

-In addition to the help provided by the Office of Career Development Services, the School of Social Administration maintains its own Job Resources Bank geared specifically to the needs and career interests of social workers.
+In addition to the help provided by the Office of Career Development Services, the School of Social Work maintains its own Job Resources Bank geared specifically to the needs and career interests of social workers.
 Information about employment opportunities is regularly collected, updated, and posted in the lobby on the fifth floor of Ritter Hall Annex.
-SSA also organizes an annual jobs fair with a wide range of agencies attending.
+SSW also organizes an annual jobs fair with a wide range of agencies attending.
 The school's liaison in Career Services meets frequently with students to provide career information as well as specific leads on employment.
-The Office of Career Services plans and conducts special workshops and seminars specifically oriented to students in Social Administration.
+The Office of Career Services plans and conducts special workshops and seminars specifically oriented to students in Social Work.

 Return to menu

 |© , Temple University.
 All rights reserved.
 Site created by Computer Services|